rubocop-lts/rubocop-ruby1_9/README.md

 # Style/ExpandPathArguments

 This is for compatibility with Ruby < 2.
-Without turning this cop *off*, Rubocop would "auto-correct" would break your code for Ruby 1.9.
+Without turning this cop *off*, RuboCop would "auto-correct" would break your code for Ruby 1.9.

 ## Development